KalahatiCodes/kalahaticodes/README.md

 <br>

-See <a href = "https://laceytyquiengco-greene.netlify.app/">my website</a> for more information.
+See <a href = "https://laceytyquiengco-greene.netlify.app/">my portfolio</a> for more.

 <!--
 <h3 align="center">Connect with me:</h3>